Project implementation period : 01/09 2015–31/08 2017

 About the project

-The project, On the Wings of Europe, is a 2-year project established within Erasmus + Program, in which five partners cooperate.
-The participating schools are from the Czech Republic, Croatia, Latvia, Lithuania and Spain.
+The project, On the Wings of Europe, was a 2-year project established within Erasmus+ Program, in which five partners cooperated.
+The participating schools were from the Czech Republic, Croatia, Latvia, Lithuania and Spain.

 This biology project deals with an interesting topic, the migration of birds.
 It will give the students the opportunity to do systematic work, collecting data, studying the literature, comparing final data, and evaluating gained materials.
 The teachers will also be given the opportunity to practise new approaches and innovative ways of teaching.